 Dip some of the sticks in sesame seeds and place them on a pan covered in baking paper

 Bake at 180 C / 360 F for 15-20 minutes until they are thoroughly dry

 Don’t leave the grissini breadsticks while they are in the oven, as they burn easily and the temperature and timing vary with the size of the sticks.

-Use grissini breadsticks as an aperitif or wrap cured ham, pancetta or lardo around them and serve them as an antipasto.
+Use grissini breadsticks as an aperitif along with taralli, dip them in hummus or pesto or wrap cured ham, pancetta or lardo around them and serve them as an antipasto.

 More breads and savoury pastries